Episode 62 – Why Journal Writing Beats Willpower For Fitness Results

 - “Manager You” – who reflects on those actions that you do throughout the day.
 Journal writing supports this part of you.

 While this may initially seem bizarre, it’s actually quite helpful to view yourself in these ways to improve your health and fitness while still living life to the fullest.
-The following are specific benefits that journal writing can add to your health and fitness:
+The following are specific benefits that show why journal writing beats willpower for fitness results

 1. Help track your progress